 5. Table3 is redistributed on column d.

-Like any other value, the rowhash value of the NULL value is deterministic – NULL values always hash to the same AMP!
+The rowhash value of a NULL value is deterministic and consistent – every NULL value will always hash to the same AMP.

-If only a few rows match during the join process of table1 and table2, the redistribution of s(table1,table2) on column c (required to allow the join with table3) will move all unmatched rows to the AMP holding NULL values.
+If only a few rows match during the join of table1 and table2, redistributing s(table1,table2) based on column c (necessary for joining with table3) will relocate any unmatched rows to the AMP holding NULL values.